 The fifth-generation rancher from northern Minnesota relies on sustainable farming to improve the land for both animals and humans.

 Jason and Charity Helstrom’s kids are kneeling in the dirt, heads down, their hands digging through the dark soil.
 When they look up, all six of them are holding bundles of worms.
 And they’re smiling (the kids, not the worms).
-For Jason, a fifth-generation rancher, it’s a sight to celebrate — not only because of the joy on his children’s faces, but because an abundance of worms is a key indicator of healthy soil.
+For Jason, a fifth-generation rancher and Minnesota farmer, it’s a sight to celebrate — not only because of the joy on his children’s faces, but because an abundance of worms is a key indicator of healthy soil.

-The positive impacts are evident: Plant species have reappeared.
+The positive impacts of his sustainable farming techniques are evident: Plant species have reappeared.
 Deer and turkey and flocks of birds are present in greater numbers than ever before.
 And worms are abundant.
 “We look at soil as a living organism.
-Soil that is full of life is soil that supports lush, healthy, natural growth.
+Soil that is full of life is soil that supports lush, healthy, and natural growth.
 And that growth is then full of the minerals and nutrients animals need,” Jason says.

 One of the family’s favorite dishes is Charity’s chicken pot pie.
 From the homemade pie crust to the farm-raised chicken to the gravy cooked from their own chicken stock, it’s love in a bowl.
 “It makes me feel good to know I’m feeding my family healthy, clean meat that’s straight off the farm,” Charity says.
 The family wants to share that good feeling with more people.

-Stay’d is proud to partner with local farmers like Jason in our quest to elevate the quality and experience of online food ordering and dinner delivery services through our St. Paul and Minneapolis restaurant locations.
-Naturally, we support his goals for his family farm and are grateful such high quality, healthy and sustainable products are made available to us and our customers.
+Stay’d is proud to partner with local farmers in Minnesota like Jason in our quest to elevate the quality and experience of online food ordering and dinner delivery services through our St. Paul and Minneapolis restaurant locations.
+Naturally, we support his goals for his family farm and are grateful that high-quality, healthy, sustainable products are made available to our customers and us.